AxiomSamarth/YouTube-Downloader/README.md

 Paste the video link and download your favorite videos.

 ### Note
-It is not legal to download videos from YouTube unless the video is allowed to be doanloaded.
+It is not legal to download videos from YouTube unless the video is allowed to be downloaded.
 Use this application wisely.

 ### To-do
  - Error handling page.